 After some digging on the web, I found the palace film location is a real Castle, and it is like a fairy tale!
 It is not located in France though.
 Ashford Castle, where the French court scenes of Reign are filmed, is a five star-hotel in Cong, County Mayo, Ireland.

+In 1951 the hotel had been the location for another film; The Quiet Man, starring John Wayne and Maureen O'Hara.
 You can watch this film in the luxurious cinema of the hotel, or explore the castle grounds for scene locations from the film or the TV series.

 The estate of the fictional Earl and Countess of Grantham is in fact the home of the real Earl and Countess of Carnavon.
 They open the doors to their castle some 60-70 days a year, mainly around some important holidays.
 You can check the official website to find out when you can visit the Highclere Castle.

 If you think the name Carnovon does ring a bell when you have a little interest in ancient Egypt, you are right!